 Purpose of the Ministry: to facilitate the well being of the mind, body, and spirit of our faith community through education and access to resource information for health related topics and disease processes.

-ANYONE INTERESTED in being a part of the Health Ministry team is invited to join us for our next meeting: Thursday, September, 20th from 6:30-8pm.
-The meeting will be held in Building C in Classroom 114A.
+ANYONE INTERESTED in being a part of the Health Ministry team is asked to email us at firstname.lastname@example.org

 NEW: You Do Not have to be in a health related field to join!
 The Health Ministry would like to organize a way of assisting those in need within our parish and welcome anyone who is willing to help.
 Come join us!